mikehenken/quality-services-now/docs/deployment/CLOUDFLARE_DEPLOYMENT.md

 ## 🚀 One-Click Deployment to Cloudflare Pages (FREE)

-This guide will help you deploy KD's Pressure Washing & Services website to Cloudflare Pages for **FREE** with automatic deployments on every git push.
+This guide will help you deploy Quality Services Now website to Cloudflare Pages for **FREE** with automatic deployments on every git push.

 ---